Communication 77/2019, 79/2019 and 109/2019: F.B. et al & D.A. et al v. France

 The urgency of France becoming more actively involved in the repatriation of its children also arises from the recent judgment of the European Court of Human Rights (ECtHR or European Court) on the same matter.
 On the 14th of September 2022, the Court’s Grand Chamber ruled that France was in violation of article 3 (2) of the Protocol No. 4 to the European Convention on Human Rights (Protocol No. 4) in denying the French women and children on behalf of whom the case was filed, the enjoyment of the right to enter one’s own country.
 Although the European Court did not accept France’s jurisdiction concerning the protection of its citizens in the camps of Northern-Syria under article 3 of the ECHR (i.e. the protection against torture or inhuman or degrading treatment or punishment), it did assume a jurisdictional link with France under article 3 (2) of the Protocol No. 4.
 The Court found in this particular case that, in addition to the legal link between France and its nationals, there were a number of “special features, which relate to the situation of the camps in north-eastern Syria” (para.
 213) and which enable France’s jurisdiction (para.
 214).
 These special features were that the applicants had addressed a number of official requests to the French authorities for repatriation and assistance and that these requests were based on the “fundamental values of the democratic societies which make up the Council of Europe while their family members were facing a real and immediate threat to their lives and physical well-being”, bearing in mind, among others, “the extreme vulnerability of the children, in particular, in view of their age” (para.
 214).
 In addition, the Court observed that “individuals concerned are not able to leave the camps, or any other place where they may be held incommunicado, in order to return to France without the assistance of the French authorities, finding it materially impossible to reach the French border or any other State border from which they would be passed back to those authorities” (para.
 214).
 Moreover, the Court noted that “the Kurdish authorities have indicated their willingness to hand over the female detainees of French nationality and their children to the national authorities” (para.
 214).
 These special features together with the fact that the respective women and children were French nationals, justified the assumption of France’s jurisdiction in the present case.

 As far as France’s substantive, positive obligations are concerned, the European Court did not accept that article 3 (2) of the Protocol No. 4 constitutes a general right to repatriation for those unable to reach the State border (see similarly art.
 10 (3) UNCRC; Sandelowsky-Bosman & Liefaard 2020).
 It did find, however, that, again in light of the exceptional circumstances of the case affecting children and with explicit reference to the CRC Committee’s statement that France must assume responsibility for the protection of French children (para.
 269), France should have provided appropriate safeguards against arbitrariness resulting in the State’s failure to guarantee the effective exercise of the right to enter one’s territory.
-It.
 According to the Court, there must be ”a[n] [independent] mechanism for the review of decisions not to grant requests for a return to national territory” (para.
 276).
 This mechanism should ascertain “that there is no arbitrariness in any of the grounds that may legitimately be relied upon by the executive authorities, whether derived from compelling public interest considerations or from any legal, diplomatic or material difficulties” (para.
 276).
 More specifically, the Court notes that “[w]here, as in the circumstances of the present case, the request for repatriation is made on behalf of minors, the review should ensure in particular that the competent authorities have taken due account, while having regard for the principle of equality applying to the exercise of the right to enter national territory (…), of the children’s best interests, together with their particular vulnerability and specific needs (…)” (para.
 276).
 In the present case, the applicants had not received any explanation for denying their requests for repatriation, but should have understood the refusal to repatriate on the basis of France’s general policy not to repatriate families from the camps in Northern-Syria (para.
 279).
 They also did not get any information which could have contributed to the transparency of the decision-making process (para.
 280).
 The Court furthermore held that there was no justification why the applicant’s cases could not have been assessed on an individual basis bearing in mind the specific circumstances of the case (para.
 279).
-And finally the “jurisdictional immunity” raised against the applicants by the domestic courts, “deprived them of any possibility of meaningfully challenging the grounds relied upon by those authorities and of verifying that those grounds were not arbitrary” (para.
+Finally the “jurisdictional immunity” raised against the applicants by the domestic courts, “deprived them of any possibility of meaningfully challenging the grounds relied upon by those authorities and of verifying that those grounds were not arbitrary” (para.
 282).

 In our view, the Committee and the ECtHR have both shown moral and legal courage in challenging the existing boundaries of jurisdiction and defining the obligations of a State towards its children, who find themselves detained in camps, under extremely challenging conditions, far away from the State’s territory.
 France, of course, cannot be blamed for the specific circumstances in the camps, but it has a duty to do its utmost to protect these children and to avoid these children continuing to be the victims of serious and life-threatening rights violations.